Business Need

 You can revoke a transfer anytime.

 Yes, this is possible.
-As the sender, you can revoke transfers at any time via "revoke transfer".
+As the sender, you can revoke transfers at any time with one click.
 In addition, system administrators can delete transfers directly from the Cryptshare Server.

 Besides that, Cryptshare password protection will still keep your file safe.
 To be able to download the file, the recipient needs to know the password and get in touch with you to ask for it.
 Until you authorize the recipient by giving the password to them, the files cannot be downloaded.
 The download link without the password is of no value for a wrong recipient.
 Cryptshare only accepts a very limited number of unauthorized download attempts and will then either block access or erase the files from the server and notify the sender about the incident.